-These grain-free crêpes with honey citrus compote are as tasty hot off the pan as they are from the fridge the next day.
+These paleo and grain-free crêpes with honey citrus compote are as tasty hot off the pan as they are from the fridge the next day.

 I hope you’re in the mood for crêpes since that’s what I have for you today.
 Have no fear, making crêpes is a lot simpler than you think and they’re so wonderfully versatile you’ll want to make a double batch to have extra on hand.